lyb1234567/Third-year-lectures/README.md

 #### Week3

 - [ ] Finish the schedule for PID
+- [ ] Finish course material of EEE348
 - [ ] Finish course material of EEE339
 - [ ] Review Mgt388 detaily
 - [ ] Try to write log every day